-To best answer this question, we’re going to look at two powerful passages of Scripture.
-The first is found in the book of Psalms: “As far as the east is from the west, so far has he removed our transgressions from us” (Psalm 103:12).
 One of the most effective tricks Satan plays on Christians is to convince us that our sins aren’t really forgiven, despite the promise of God’s Word.
-If we’ve truly received Jesus as Savior by faith, and still have that uneasy feeling wondering whether or not there is true forgiveness, that may be coming from demonic influences.
+If we’ve received Jesus as Savior by faith and still feel uneasy about whether we have true forgiveness, that worry may have a demonic source.
 Demons hate it when people are delivered from their grasp, and they try to plant seeds of doubt in our minds about the reality of our salvation.
-In his vast arsenal of tricks, one of Satan’s biggest tools is to constantly remind us of our past transgressions, and he uses those to prove that God couldn’t possibly forgive or restore us.
+In his vast arsenal of tricks, one of Satan’s biggest tools is to constantly remind us of our past transgressions.
+He is “the accuser” (Revelation 12:10), and he tries to use past sins to prove that God couldn’t possibly forgive or restore us.
 The devil’s attacks make it a real challenge for us to simply rest in the promises of God and trust His love.

-But this psalm also tells us that God not only forgives our sins, but removes them completely from His presence.
+To allay fear, we will look at two powerful passages of Scripture.
+The first is found in the book of Psalms: “As far as the east is from the west, so far has he removed our transgressions from us” (Psalm 103:12).
+God not only forgives our sins but removes them completely from His presence.
 This is a profound thing!
-Without question, this is a difficult concept for humans to grasp, which is why it’s so easy for us to worry and wonder about forgiveness instead of just accepting it.
-The key lies in simply giving up our doubts and our feelings of guilt and resting in His promises of forgiveness.
+Without question, this removal of sin a difficult concept to grasp, which is why it’s so easy for us to worry and wonder about forgiveness instead of just accepting it.
+The key lies in giving up our doubts and our feelings of guilt and resting in God’s promises of forgiveness.

-In Matthew 18:21–22, we read, "Then Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother when he sins against me?
+In Matthew 18:21–22, “Peter came to Jesus and asked, ‘Lord, how many times shall I forgive my brother when he sins against me?
 Up to seven times?’
 Jesus answered, ‘I tell you, not seven times, but seventy-seven times.’”
-Peter was probably thinking that he was being generous.
-Rather than repay a person who had committed a sin against him with equal retribution, Peter suggested giving the brother some leeway, say, up to seven times.
+Peter was probably thinking that he was being generous in asking the question.
+Rather than repay a sin in kind, Peter suggested giving the brother some leeway, say, forgiving him up to seven times.
 But the eighth time, forgiveness and grace would run out.
-But Christ challenged the rules of Peter’s suggested economy of grace by saying that forgiveness is infinite for those who are truly seeking it.
-This is only possible because of the infinite grace of God which is made possible through the shed blood of Christ on the cross.
-Because of Christ’s forgiving power, we can always be made clean after we sin if we humbly seek it.
+Christ challenged the rules of Peter’s suggested economy of grace by saying that forgiveness is infinite for those who are truly seeking it.
+Such forgiveness is only possible because of the infinite grace of God shown in the shed blood of Christ on the cross.
+Because of Christ’s forgiving power, we are His children, and we can always be made clean—even after a repeated sin—if we humbly seek God’s forgiveness.